Multivariate continuous-time autoregressive moving-average processes on cones: Cone valued MCARMA processes

 Hence, from~\eqref{eq:bk22-CARMA-positive-sum} it follows that $\log\big(Q(\lambda)\check{P}(\lambda)^{-1}\big)$ is given by the Laplace transform of the $\pi(\MR_{d}^{+})$-valued kernel $s\mapsto s^{-1}\sum_{i=0}^{q}(\E^{s\hat{A}_{i+1}}-\E^{s\hat{C}_{i}})$, which by Bernstein's theorem yields the complete monotonicity of $\log\big(Q(\lambda)\check{P}(\lambda)^{-1}\big)$ and hence following the reasoning above we conclude by~\cref{item:bk22-positive-stationary-1} that $(X_{t})_{t\in\MR}$ is $\MR_{d}^{+}$-valued.
 That $Q$ and $P$ are the moving-average, respectively, autoregressive polynomials of $(X_{t})_{t\in\MR}$ then follows from the commutativity of $Q(\lambda)$ and $P(\lambda)$ and Remark~\ref{rem:MA-and-AR-polynomials}. \end{proof}

-\begin{remark} \begin{enumerate} \item[i)] Following \cite[Theorem 6.4.15 c)]{HJ91} the (real) logarithm of the matrix $P(\lambda)$ exists if and only if $P(\lambda)$ is non-singular and has an even number of Jordan blocks of each size for every negative eigenvalue. \item[ii)] Note that the technical assumption of Proposition~\ref{prop:bk22-CARMA-positive} is best understood when departing from the condition
+\begin{remark} \begin{enumerate} \item[i)] Following \cite[Theorem 6.4.15 c)]{HJ91} the (real) logarithm of the matrix $P(\lambda)$ exists if and only if $P(\lambda)$ is non-singular and has an even number of Jordan blocks of each size for every negative eigenvalue. \item[ii)] The commutativity assumptions in Proposition~\ref{prop:bk22-CARMA-positive} may appear as quite restrictive, however, similarly to \cref{item:bk22-positive-stationary-2} before, we can use this proposition to construct $\MR_{d}^{+}$-valued causal MCARMA processes by selecting appropriate matrices $(\hat{C}_{i})_{i=0,\ldots,q}$ and $(\hat{A}_{i})_{i=1,\ldots,p}$, e.g. by choosing diagonal matrices satisfying the extra condition~\eqref{eq:bk22-bistochastic-smaller-one}. \item[iii)] Note that the technical assumption of Proposition~\ref{prop:bk22-CARMA-positive} is best understood when departing from the condition